• The Diabetic Foot

 Diabetes can cause many effects within your body.
 The main one that affects the feet and lower legs is diabetic peripheral neuropathy (DPN).
-There is often pain, burning, tingling, pins and needles and even complete numbness.
-It is estimated that over 50% of diabetics have some form of peripheral neuropathy but many do not have any symptoms.
-You are more likely to have DPN and the more severe the symptoms tend to be the longer you have diabetes, if you are overweight and if you are over the age of 40.
-Poor glucose levels will also affect the onset and severity of DPN, which ultimately will make walking difficult, if not impossible.
+Because the nerves are damaged, there is often pain, burning, tingling, a feeling of “pins and needles,” and even complete numbness in some cases.
+It is estimated that over 50% of diabetics have some form of peripheral neuropathy, but many do not have any symptoms.
+Over time, your risk for DPN and worsening symptoms is more likely.
+Other risk factors include being overweight and over the age of 40.
+Poor glucose levels will also affect the onset and severity of DPN, which ultimately impacts your ability to be mobile.

-Numbness and tingling is a common symptom of Diabetic Peripheral Neuropathy (DPN).
-The symptoms are usually worse when your glucose level is high.
+While this may seem like a contradiction, numbness and tingling are common symptoms of Diabetic Peripheral Neuropathy (DPN).
+They are usually worse when your glucose level is high.
 Many diabetics have trouble sleeping as the tingling may keep them awake at night.

-Peripheral neuropathy is one of the most challenging conditions to treat and these patients are becoming an increasingly larger proportion of medical practices.
-Sometimes patients feel the “cure” is worse than the disease.
-Research tells us that we need to prescribe Drugs, Drugs and more Drugs.
-The common types of drugs used include:
+Peripheral neuropathy is one of the most challenging conditions to treat, and sometimes patients feel the “cure” is worse than the disease.
+Research tells us that we need to prescribe drugs, drugs and more drugs.
+The common types used include:

 • Anti-depressants